Mark Millar: Personal life

 Millar is a practicing Catholic who abstains from using profanity in his personal life.
 He met his first girlfriend Gill, who lived nearby in Coatbridge and attended the same school as him, at the age of 17.
 The couple married in 1993 and divorced in early 2009.
-They have one daughter, Emily, who was born in 1998.
+They had one daughter, Emily, who was born in 1998.
 Millar's second wife, Lucy Unwin, gave birth to their first child in November 2011, and the second in March 2014.
 Millar and Unwin married in May 2016.
-As of 2010, they reside in Glasgow's West End.
+As of 2010, they resided in Glasgow's West End.

 In 2005, Millar was diagnosed with Crohn's disease.

 Political views

 Speaking about his political views, Millar has described himself thus, "I regard myself as traditionally left of centre and progressive, a Eurosceptic in the Bennite mould, and the policies espoused by the coalition formed under the Yes umbrella are the closest to my own particular ideology."
+He was formerly a member and "lifetime" supporter of the Labour Party, resigning from the party membership and withdrawing his support in 2025, describing the Starmer government as "nightmarish, totalitarian rabble" that had been more damaging for Britain "than Margaret Thatcher and the Luftwaffe put together."

 Before the 2014 Scottish independence referendum, Millar was cited as a supporter of Scottish independence by groups such as the National Collective, and made comments interpreted in support of independence.
 However, in the run-up to the referendum, Millar stated that he was "genuinely undecided".
 In a January 2015 interview with The Herald, he stated, "Originally I was Yes and then about six months before I started having doubts, and then I just went silent on it because I saw the country going mad.
 People who I love were falling out with each other."
 In 2020, Millar explained on Twitter that he is not a "tribalist" when it comes to Scottish independence, stating, "After the Blair era I was tempted for a year or two" regarding the matter, but questioned whether an independent Scotland could function economically.

 Millar supported British withdrawal from the European Union and endorsed a Leave vote during the 2016 United Kingdom European Union membership referendum, stating that it would be a path towards Scottish independence.